bharatari/swyft-epsilon/SwyftAPI/README.md

 ### Notes
 The `/** HARDCODE **/` flag is used to label a function that does not work in a modular or data-agnostic fashion.
+The `/** FUTURE **/` flag is used to label properties or functions that exist to accomodate future expansion, but are not used currently.

 ### Deploying